ylee9/presentation_materials/education_content/README.md

 While the materials shared here are incomplete, we are very happy to share the materials used in this subject.
 If you are interested in using any of these materials and/or would like to learn more about other materials available in this subject, please get in touch (email - christine.yishuen@unimelb.edu.au).

 It also includes some of the materials I developed for educational workshops/seminars:
-1. Introduction to Bayesian Inference seminar at the 2023 OzGrav Retreat (OzGrav2023_BayesianInference.pdf)
+1. Introduction to Bayesian Inference seminar (OzGrav2023_BayesianInference.pdf)
 2. Academic poster design workshop (PosterDesign_SLIDES.pdf, PosterDesign_SUMMARY.pdf)